 - 6. Preamplifier power source.
 Provides power source for a preamplifier (optional accessory).
-Refer to Table A-23 on page A-15 for specifications. - 7.
+Refer to the RSA3408B Technical Reference for specifications. - 7.
 General purpose knob.
 Changes a setting. - 8.
 Up/Down keys.
 Increases or decreases a value.

-Refer to page 2-18 for changing a setting using the general purpose knob or the up/down keys.
+Refer to page 2-20 for changing a setting using the general purpose knob or the up/down keys.

-- 9. Power switch (ON/STANDBY).
+- 9. Power switch (On/Standby).
 Refer to page 1-12 for applying power. - 10.
 LED.
 Green on operating, orange on standby.